izotope115/Salesforce_Marketing_Cloud_Code/README.md

-<h2>Salesforce Marketing Cloud AMPScript and JavaScript Recipes</h2><br>
+<h2>Salesforce Marketing Cloud AMPScript, JavaScript, FUEL SDK-NODE, SQL Recipes and Examples</h2><br>
-This repo has a variety of AMPScript and JavaScript recipes that I have used for client Salesforce Marketing Cloud engagements.
+This repo has a variety of recipes/examples that I have used for client Salesforce Marketing Cloud engagements.

 <h3>Introduction to AMPscript</h3>